 When mailing your application materials, you can either use a manila envelope (9 X 12) or fold and place them in a business size envelope.
 A manila envelope is preferred because it will be easier to scan or copy your resume and letters if they haven't been folded.

-If you're looking for work, you may not be thrilled about the prospect of spending money on a job application, but sometimes you have to spend money to make money.
+If you're looking for work, you may not be thrilled about the prospect of spending money on a job application, but sometimes you have to spend money in order to make money.